Hello, I'm Rae and this is my blog

 They are also important nutrient recyclers, feeding primarily on the Mopane tree after which they are named.
 The caterpillars transform into beautiful, bold emperor moths.

 And I guess monkeys are universal symbols of whimsy.
-My vision for this blog is to provide a platform for learning about wildlife & conservation issues by producing good content in a digestible way, offering relief from the heaviness of the current media climate.
+My vision for this blog is to provide a platform for learning about wildlife and conservation by producing good content in a digestible way, offering relief from the heaviness of the current media climate.